 For the discussion purposes, let’s assume that we need 100 people, 24 hours/day, to answer internet inquiries on Thursday.
-We would need 52 people each hour on Sunday, 60 on Monday, etc. While our traffic also varies by hour of the day, to simplify things we will assume that it is constant all day long.
+We would need 52 people each hour on Sunday, 60 on Monday, etc. While our traffic also varies by the hour of the day, to simplify things we will assume that it is constant all day long.

 The shift schedule used to provide this coverage should be selected by developing a number of options that meet the business requirements and our employees’ desires.
 (See our Change Model).
-Below, we will discuss one of the potential options that is based on a fixed shift version of archived Shift Schedule #1.
+Below, we will discuss one of the potential options that are based on a fixed shift version of archived Shift Schedule #1.
 Many other options could be created by starting with other basic scheduling concepts.